-- The customer's name and address, order or serial number; - The production date; - The kind of anodizing (clear or coloured); - The agreed coating thickness class and the actual thickness measured (minimum and maximum values of average and local thicknesses); - The results of the mass loss test: - Where applicable, the results of the dye spot test or admittance test; - The results of all other tests required by the customer; - Measures taken to remedy values not meeting the requirements.
+- The customer's name and address, order or serial number; - The production date; - The kind of anodizing (clear or coloured); - The agreed coating thickness class and the actual thickness measured (minimum and maximum values of average and local thicknesses); - The results of the mass loss test; - The results of the examination for visible defects. - The results of the assessment of surface texture and, where applicable, colour. - Where applicable, the results of the dye spot test or admittance test; - The results of all other tests required by the customer; - Measures taken to remedy values not meeting the requirements.